SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Macros.md

   The macro implementation transforms well-typed, well-formed input into well-typed, well-formed output.

-- Macros can be nested,
+- Macros can be nested.
-  but macro expansion can't be recursive.
   Nested macros are expanded from the outside in.

-  If the AST returned by a macro tries to call other macros, that's a compile-time error.
+- Macro recursion is limited.
+  One macro can call another,
+  but a given macro can't directly or indirectly call itself.
+  The result of macro expansion can include other macros, but it can't include a macro that uses this macro in its expansion or declare a new macro.
+  (XXX likely need to iterate with Doug here)

 - Macro expansion happens in their surrounding context.
   A macro can affect that environment if it needs to — and a macro that has bugs can interfere with that environment.
+  (XXX Give guidance on when you'd do this.
+It should be rare.)

 - Generated symbol names let a macro avoid accidentally interacting with symbols in that environment.
-  (XXX What’s our spelling of GENSYM?)
+  To generate a unique symbol name, call the `MacroExpansionContext.makeUniqueName()` method.

 ## Declaring a Macro